drboothtj/getphylo/README.md

 # getphylo
-a python package for automated generation of phylogenetic trees from genbank files
+a python package for automated generation of heuristic phylogenetic trees from genbank files

+##Usage
+WIP

+##Example
+WIP